xBaank/simpleJson/Readme.md

 val json = JsonReader.read(data, Charsets.UTF_32LE)
 ```

-After reading, you can access the data using the `get` methods which will return null if the key is not found or the
+After reading, you can access the data using the `getOrNull` methods which will return null if the key is not found or the
 value is not of the correct type.

 ```kotlin